-Mickey is the immediate past president of the Madison Area Piano Teachers Associated (MAPTA); founding president, member, and publicity chair of Madison Area Music Educators (MAME); certified member teacher, adjudicator, and local chairperson of the National Guild of Piano Teachers (NGPT); member of Music Teachers National Association (MTNA) and current member of the executive board of Wisconsin Music Teachers Association (WMTA), serving as the Independent Music Teachers Forum (IMTF) chair and president-elect.
+Mickey is a member of Music Teachers National Association (MTNA) and member of the executive board of Wisconsin Music Teachers Association (WMTA), serving as the current President and past chair of Independent Music Teachers Forum (IMTF).
+She is the immediate past president of the Madison Area Piano Teachers Associated (MAPTA); founding president, member, and publicity chair of Madison Area Music Educators (MAME); certified member teacher, adjudicator, and local chairperson of the National Guild of Piano Teachers (NGPT).
 She was the recipient of the 2018 “Member of the Year” award through WMTA and MAME.
 She founded and coordinates a tri-state Sonatina Festival which celebrated its 20th Annual event in 2020.
 Her students have received numerous musical honors including the Guild Paderewski Medal, Guild Sonatina Medal, Guild National and International Winners, MTNA Junior Auditions State Winners and Convention Recitalist, District and State competition trophy winners, and college scholarship recipients.

 Along with her husband and two children, she resides in Verona.